 Our audits of the financial statements included in this report were conducted for the purpose of forming an opinion on those statements as a whole.
-The schedule of allocation to agencies and donor designation on page 39 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The accompanying schedule of federal awards on page 33, as required by Office of Management and Budget Circular A-133 Audits of States, Local Government, and Non-Profit Organizations, is also presented for the purpose of additional analysis and is not part of the basic financial statements.
+The schedule of allocation to agencies and donor designations on page 35 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying schedule of federal awards on page 31, as required by Office of Management and Budget Circular A-133 Audits of States, Local Government, and Non-Profit Organizations, is also presented for the purpose of additional analysis and is not part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements.
+Information directly to the underlying accounting and other records used to prepare the financial statements information directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.